-In today’s world of shifting economic conditions, plummeting market valuations, and a drastically changed venture and capital landscape, investors and CEOs are tightly aligned on a very important fact: The cheap-money era of “growth at all costs” has reset and transitioned to one of efficiency, durability, and dare we say it … profitability.
+In today’s world of shifting economic conditions, plummeting market valuations, and a drastically changed venture and capital landscape, investors and CEOs are tightly aligned on a very important fact: The cheap-money era of “growth at all costs” has reset and transitioned to one of efficiency, durability, and dare we say it…profitability.
 The result?
-Well, in our recent survey of SaaS CEOs, we found that CEOs and their go-to-market teams have become laser-focused on aligning their priorities with strategies and actions that can help them do more with less:
+Well, when we surveyed SaaS CEOs, we found that CEOs and their go-to-market teams have become laser-focused on aligning their priorities with strategies and actions that can help them do more with less:

 In other words, today’s companies are more focused than ever on building and executing strategies that are proven to help reduce costs while also continuing to drive growth.
 And as you can tell by the chart, the runaway winners in the minds of most executives are: